 - Cost of materials to create the craft

-- End customer, and what they would like to buy
+- End customers, and what they would like to buy

 - What other kids (aka, the competition) are going to be creating, and how your craft stacks up to that

 Having said all that, the best market day ideas for your kid to make and sell would be something that…

 - Kids/tweens/teens want to buy

 - Costs only a few dollars or less to make

 - Lends itself to scaled production (meaning, your child can make several at once)

 - Is age-appropriate, or can be so with adult supervision